1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/Lysenko.md

-One of his most important discoveries was vernalization[^1].
+One of his most important "iscoveries was vernalization[^1].
 He

 [^1]:“Lysenko acquired a really broad reputation, however, with
 his “discovery” of so-called vernalization (yarovization), an